• defi decrypted

 The "Exploit Code" Model

-One of the most sophisticated and dangerous methods used by cyber criminals to target DeFi platforms is the use of exploit code — specialized programs designed to identify and take advantage of vulnerabilities in smart contracts and other DeFi services.
+One of the sneakiest and most dangerous tricks cybercriminals use to attack DeFi platforms is exploit code.
+This is special software made to find and take advantage of weak spots in smart contracts and other DeFi services.
 These exploits allow bad actors to bypass security measures withdrawing funds from user wallets and platform reserves.

 Hacking model